 How to Buy and Use a VPN in China: Our Recommendations

-You now know all about the best VPNs for China in 2026, but using one can be problematic for some.
-VPNs are usually very simple to use and require a connection to the server for the associated benefits.
-Well, China is a bit different and requires a tad more effort.
+You now know all about the best VPN for China in 2026, but using one can be problematic.
+VPNs are very simple to use and require a connection to the server.
+Well, China is different and requires a tad more effort.
 We need to determine if you’re traveling or live there.
+If you’re traveling, subscribe to a VPN beforehand.
+The most critical step is to buy your VPN for China before you land; VPN websites are blocked on the mainland, so you won’t be able to install one once there.

 - Open the app and sign in.